-The Florida Strawberry Festival kicked off in 1930 in Plant City, Florida and still continues to operate today.
-It is a venue that contains various forms of free entertainment, twice a day musical concert performances, and flea market-style craft as well as stuff for sale.
+The Florida Strawberry Festival kicked off in 1930 in Plant City, Florida, and still continues to operate today.
+The event features various forms of free entertainment, twice a day musical concert performances, and a flea market-style craft as well as stuff for sale.
 Admission to the festival costs $10 for adults (ages 13+), $5 for kids (ages 6-12) and free for kids (under 5) if they're accompanied by an adult that has purchased a ticket.

 The famous St. Clement Catholic Church's "Make Your Own" Strawberry Shortcake is an inevitable part of the celebration, as well as the annual parade that features Plant City's 'Person of the Year' award.